TheSubtleArtist/MyHackMe/buffer-overflow.md

 #### RECON

 Use a component of Radare2 to gather metadata about the compiled application, without executing the application.
 `:> rabin2 -I func-pointer`

-**Output**
+**OUTPUT**

 ```c
 arch     x86